NicholsonTsang/DittoGame/README.md

 Assets\Photon Unity Networking\Resources

 things to do:
--add animation to player prefab\n
+-add animation to player prefab

--add box collider to the map object\n
+-add box collider to the map object

 -make better UI\n

--implement skill of players (transform / catch ditto)\n
+-implement skill of players (transform / catch ditto)

-- spawn keys so that ditto can find them to win the game\n
+- spawn keys so that ditto can find them to win the game
+-